skylinejs/skyline/apps/docs/docs/api-reference/env.md

   jsonMaxProperties?: number;

   /**
-   * The required properties of the JSON object.
+   * Whether to allow additional properties of the JSON object.
    */
-  jsonRequired?: string[];
+  jsonAdditionalProperties: boolean;

   // === Array parsing ===
   /**